15 min read

 The assessment chamber swallowed all light as the door sealed behind him.

 Julian stood in the complete dark, hands loose at his sides, and waited.
-The room’s stillness seemed attentive — the pressurized quiet already measuring him before the test had formally begun.
+The room's stillness seemed attentive.
+The pressurized quiet already measuring him before the test had formally begun.
 He breathed slowly and let it.

 A circle of warm amber materialized on the floor beneath his boots, just wide enough to stand in without touching its edges.
 Clean.
 Geometrically precise.
-Placed rather than illuminated.

 “Position yourself within the designated perimeter.”

 He stepped into the ring.
-The amber blazed instantly to clinical white, the shift sharp enough that he felt it at the back of his eyes.
+The amber blazed to clinical white, the shift sharp enough that he felt it at the back of his eyes.

-NEUROLOGICAL ASSESSMENT — PHASE ONE
+NEUROLOGICAL ASSESSMENT: PHASE ONE

 EXTERNAL ASSISTANCE: ENABLED